balt-dev/strontium/README.md

 # `strontium`

 A simple BNF parsing framework for Lua.
-Write your rules in a table!
+Write your rules in Lua!

 Comprehensive documentation can be found in [`doc/index.md`](doc/index.md).